PaNOSC-ViNYL/ase/doc/ase/gui/gui.rst

 .. index:: gui, ag, ase-gui

+.. _ase-gui:

 =======
-ASE-GUI
+ase-gui
 =======

 The graphical user-interface allows users to visualize, manipulate, and render molecular systems and atoms objects.
 It also allows to setup and run a number of calculations and can be used to transfer between different file formats.

 .. image:: ag.png
    :height: 200 pt